 Michelle Guy, MS, RDN, Dietetic Internship Director and Assistant Professor, received a Bachelor of Science in Nutrition from Russell Sage College.
 She completed the Russell Sage Dietetic Internship as well as her Master of Science degree in Applied Nutrition from Russell Sage College School of Health Sciences.
 Michelle has a background in both personal and group fitness training.
 She has assisted with the annual Steffens Scleroderma Foundation Interprofessional Education Conference by planning and executing a full menu for 300 conference participants and patient/professional simulated interviews.
 During her undergraduate, she assisted with securing a permanent location for the Sage Food Hub and many initial administrative duties.
 She has a passion for assisting others in the nutrition and dietetic field succeed in fulfilling their education and professional aspirations.
-Professor Guy teaches all courses required for the Dietetic Internship Certificate Program; NTR 530- 30/35, NTR 531-30/35 and 532-30/35.guym@sage.edu
+Professor Guy teaches all courses required for the Dietetic Internship Certificate Program; NTR 530- 30/35, NTR 531-30/35 and 532-30/35.guym@sage.edu from Sage Graduate School.

-Eileen Lindemann, MS, RD, CDN, Instructor and MS Applied Nutrition Director, received a Bachelor of Arts in English from Skidmore College and a Master of Science in Applied Nutrition from Sage Graduate School.
 She has worked as a nutrition educator for "Just Say Yes to Fruits and Vegetables," a SNAP-Ed Nutrition Education project that provides cooking demonstrations and nutrition workshops to low-income individuals in food pantries, soup kitchens, and homeless shelters.
 Ms. Lindemann has also contracted with the New York State Department of Health Child and Adult Care Food Program to develop nutrition and physical activity curricula for use with staff of day care centers and providers in family day care homes.
 Ms. Lindemann is a member of RSC's inaugural Good Neighbors Team, a group of faculty and administrators who assist an Afghan newcomer family.
 She is currently a PhD candidate in the Health Sciences Program at Northern Illinois University.
 Her research interests include using interpretive and participatory action research strategies to explore the foodways of resettled refugees.
-She teaches Food, Culture and Nutrition HUM 201, Advanced Food Science and lab NTR 402/502, and Community Nutrition NTR 325. lindee@sage.edu
+She teaches Food, Culture and Nutrition HUM 201, Advanced Food Science and lab NTR 402/502, Quantity Food Production NTR 314, and Community Nutrition NTR 325. lindee@sage.edu